tsundoku/tsundoku.github.io/README.md

 Q - *and what are you inversely passionate about?*
 A - database administration is a hate crime

+Q - *are you a(n) <insert woke social movement here>*
+A - no, social movements are just ways for people to signal their status within a group, and I'm not really the groupie type
+A - I support the [Surfrider Foundation](https://www.surfrider.org/), they just clean up beaches and the ocean, no funny stuff

 Q - *C# vs. Java vs. PHP*
 A - easy, the one that will still be popular next year